GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 2. In the `components/EmailClassifierBucketBucketAccessRole-Permission.json` file, modify the location of the S3 bucket that you have created.
 There are two locations in the file that you must update for the S3 storage location, line 10 and line 19 in the JSON file.

-3. Create the AWS Identity and Access Management (IAM) role and policy, and attach the role to the policy that the AWS Comprehend classifier will use.
+3. Create the AWS Identity and Access Management (IAM) role and policy, and attach the role to the policy that the AWS Comprehend classifier uses.

    `aws iam create-role --role-name EmailClassifierBucketAccessRole --assume-role-policy-document file://EmailClassifierBucketAccessRole-TrustPolicy.json`